NCAS-CMS/cf-python/docs/source/tutorial.rst

-`cf.son`       A `cf.Query` object for a "month of year in September, October, November" condition `cf.djf`       A `cf.Query` object for a "month of year in December, January, February" condition `cf.mam`       A `cf.Query` object for a "month of year in March, April, May" condition `cf.seasons`   A customizable list of `cf.Query` objects for "seasons in a year" conditions
+`cf.son`       A `cf.Query` object for a "month of year in September, October, November" condition `cf.djf`       A `cf.Query` object for a "month of year in December, January, February" condition `cf.mam`       A `cf.Query` object for a "month of year in March, April, May" condition `cf.seasons`   A customisable list of `cf.Query` objects for "seasons in a year" conditions
 =============  ===================================================================================

 |